sgan81/apfs-fuse/README.md

 **NEW**: It is now possible to directly mount DMG files.
 The driver will automatically detect if a dmg has to be mounted and take appropriate action.
 If a dmg is encrypted, you will be asked for the password.
 Note that dmg support is currently a bit slow (especially when compressed), but it should work properly.

+The debug flags are now a combination of bits.
+So to enable specific output, you just add the numbers mentioned below together, and use the result as parameter for -d.

+* 1 Display more information about errors
+* 2 Display additional generic information
+* 4 Display information about directory-related operations
+* 8 Display information about on-the-fly compression
+* 16 Display information about cryptographic operations (caution, displays keys as well)

 ### Unmount a drive
 ```